WissemJderi/hichimmo/README.md

-# Hichem Immo – Real Estate Listings App
+# Dahech Immo – Real Estate Listings App

 A modern, responsive real estate platform showcasing property listings with clean UI, smooth animations, and an optimized browsing experience.
 Built with **React**, **TypeScript**, **Tailwind CSS**, and **Framer Motion** to deliver fast performance and a professional real-estate interface.